WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Advertiser Discolure

-What is a Low Salt Diet?
+What is a low-salt diet?

 Although too much salt can be harmful, so can too little salt.
 If you are a healthy person looking to optimise your health this dietary change may not be suitable for you.
 There is little evidence to suggest a healthy person following a low sodium diet will improve health outcomes.